A Prescription for Adults Who Can't Cook - Releasing the "Must Cook" Pressure

 1. Lower the "Cooking" Bar

-No need for elaborate dishes.
+No need for elaborate dishes from the start.
 Cook rice, make miso soup, fry an egg.
-Those three count as home cooking.
-Pre-cut vegetables, frozen foods, and retort pouches combined also count.
+Those three count as legitimate home cooking.
+Combining pre-cut vegetables, frozen foods, and retort pouches also counts.
+The point is to feel a small sense of accomplishment from "I prepared something myself."
+Broadening your definition of cooking dramatically reduces the initial psychological resistance.

 2. Choose Recipes with 3 Steps or Fewer

 Beginners are overwhelmed by complex recipes.
 Start with "cut, stir-fry, season" three-step dishes.
 Stir-fry, pasta, fried rice.
-Simple self-made food tastes great.
+Even simple self-made food tastes great.
 (Books for cooking beginners can also be helpful)

 3. Start with Once a Week